Jacinda Ardern praises Indian businesses

 Increasing bilateral trade

-Speaking at the Tenth Annual Indian Newslink Indian Business Awards held at SkyCity Convention Centre on Monday, November 27, 2017, she said that bilateral trade with India, currently placed at $2,2 billion, has the potential to grow further.
+Speaking at the Tenth Annual Indian Newslink Indian Business Awards (INLIBA) held at SkyCity Convention Centre on Monday, November 27, 2017, she said that bilateral trade with India, currently placed at $2.5 billion, has the potential to grow further.

 “My government is focusing on creating opportunities for businesses to grow and Awards such as the Indian Newslink Indian Business Awards are important to recognise and reward business successes,” she said.